 Abstract

 Female genital mutilation (FGM) is a harmful practice that violates the basic rights of women and girls and brings about notable short- and long-term health risks.
 UN member states have affirmed FGM as a harmful practice and committed to undertake steps to eliminate the practice by 2030 within the framework of the 2030 Sustainable Development Agenda.
 To date, estimates on the magnitude of girls and women affected by FGM have been subject to a number of data limitations.
-The new estimates presented in this technical paper are based on recent, nationally representative survey data in 25 countries for which data is available.
-We explicitly model the age pattern of cutting through survival analysis and obtain an assessment of FGM risk by age.
+The new estimates presented in this technical paper are based on recent, nationally representative survey data in 25 countries.
+We model the age pattern of cutting applying survival analysis and assess the risk of FGM by age.
 Combining these results with age-specific population estimates and projections provided by the United Nations Population Division, we obtain more precise estimates of the population likely to be affected by FGM between 2015 and 2030, if current practices were to continue.
 Better data and more refined evidence on FGM are a critical tool to advance effective programming and policy and to protect the rights of women and girls at risk.

 Introduction